Consensys/web3js-eea/README.md

 # EEA JavaScript libraries - EEAJS

-EEA JavaScript libraries to interact with Pantheon-Quickstart exploring the privacy feature and deploy contracts.
+EEA JavaScript libraries including examples to:

+* Interact with the Pantheon Private Network Quickstart to deploy a contract and send private transactions.
+  Using the EEAJS library with the Private Network Quickstart is described below.

+* Deploy a contract and send private transactions in your own private network.
+Using the EEAJS library with your own network is described in the [Pantheon documentation](https://docs.pantheon.pegasys.tech/en/latest/Privacy/Creating-Sending-Private-Transactions/).

 ## Prerequisites